Chapter 21 : 20- The Traitor’s Offer

 When he finally made it to the large, luxurious office, he noticed that both Hermione, who sprang up to hug Harry as soon as he opened the door, and the new Head of Magical Law Enforcement, Kory Casemen would be joining in on the meeting.

 “Ah, Harry there you are.
 I take it you’ve been speaking with our mole.”
 Kingsley said.
 Harry nodded and, after Hermione had released him, sat down between Hermione and Kory and told them of his questioning with Marietta.
-How she had sabotaged the Ministry’s Floo Network, gained access to the Archives, even sent out Death Eaters to other countries and, finally, of the deal Selwyn had offered.
+How she had sabotaged the Ministry’s Floo Network, gained access to its Archives, plant the Erumpent Horns that had destroyed the Quidditch Stadium.
+Even of how she had sent out Death Eaters to other countries and, finally, of the deal Selwyn had offered.

 After sending a Patronus to the Department of International Magical Cooperation to warn the Scandinavian Ministry of a second attack, Kingsley then turned his attention back to Harry.
 “Did she mention which Death Eaters she wanted released?”
 He asked and Harry shook his head.